 Click on + button again and type the 2nd DNS Server IP.

 You can change the above DNS IPs with the followings.
-Using the closest location of your physical location will give you better speed of dns resolution.
+Using the closest location of your physical location will give you a better speed of DNS resolution.

 You are now set.
-You can now login to your Smart DNS Proxy > My Account > Home and check if you are able to see DNS Configured and IP activated messages.
+You can now log in to your Smart DNS Proxy > My Account > Home and check if you can see DNS Configured and IP activated messages.

 - Make sure to restart your computer after you changed your DNS IPs.